Enhancing Accuracy of Fault Detection System and Reducing Outage Time with GIS: A Case Study of Arba Minch Electrical Distribution System

 How to Cite

 Zarba, E., Kefale, S., & Anjamo, A. (2024).
-Enhancing Fault Detection and Location Identification using GIS-based Techniques: A Case Study of Arba Minch Distribution System.
+Enhancing Accuracy of Fault Detection System and Reducing Outage Time with GIS: A Case Study of Arba Minch Electrical Distribution System.
 Ethiopian International Journal of Engineering and Technology , 2(2), 1-18. https://doi.org/10.59122/164CFC12

 Section